i-doit/api-client-php/README.md

 ~~~

 You can use more than one condition and add an operator to them.
-Allowed oprerators are 'AND' and 'OR'.
+Allowed operators are 'AND' and 'OR'.

 ~~~ {.php}
 $result = $condition->read(